Category Archives: Other

 2023 National Pickleball Championship – Dallas Texas – November 5-12

 As many of you know, I have been playing Pickleball for the past few years.
 My nephew, Dave, introduced me to the game, and I am completely addicted.
 Recently, Dave entered the 2023 National Pickleball Championship Tournament in Dallas, Texas.
-Since that is just a couple hour drive from Austin, I decided drive up there and watch him play.
+Since that is just a two hour drive from Austin, I decided drive up there and watch him play.
 I made a video of the activities that week.
 You can watch it here:

 National Championship Tournament